 How to Make a Pan Sauce

-Once you know how to make a pan sauce, chicken breasts will never seem boring again.Katie Workman chicken, chicken breasts, chicken dinner, herbs, pan sauce, tips, weeknight chicken dinner, weeknight dinner ideas
+The key to non boring chicken (and more).Katie Workman chicken, chicken breasts, chicken dinner, herbs, pan sauce, tips, weeknight chicken dinner, weeknight dinner ideas

 In the left corner, you!
 In the right corner, a package of those ubiquitous damn chicken breasts.
 It’s enough to make you want to drop to the ground and concede defeat – you just can’t face another boring chicken dinner.
-And plain pan cooked chicken is usually….pretty boring.
+And plain chicken cooked on the stove is usually….pretty boring.

 But wait, what is that up your sleeve?
 A pan sauce recipe?
 You’re brilliant, you’re inspired, you’re going to make the magic happen.